wp-plugins/ag-custom-admin/readme.txt

 1. Upload `ag-custom-admin` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Activated plugin should appear in 'Tools' menu
+3. Activated plugin appears in 'Tools' menu

 == Frequently Asked Questions ==